OctopusDeploy/blog/blog/2021-11/festive-tech-calendar-hackathon/index.md

 ### Winners

-We'll randomly select three winners from the submissions and they'll receive one of our swag bundles:
+We’ll randomly select three winners from the submissions and they’ll receive one of our swag bundles:

 ![1st prize comprising octopus hoodie, tee and hat, 2nd prize comprising octopus hoodie and hat, 3rd prize comprising octopus tee and hat](blogimage-festivetechsupportingimage-2021.png "width=500")

-We'll announce the winners around 2 pm GMT, Monday, December 20, 2021.
+We’ll announce the winners around 2 pm GMT, Monday, December 20, 2021.

 ### Spreading community spirit

 Feel free to write a blog post, create a video, or tweet about your hackathon implementation, tagging [@OctopusDeploy](https://www.twitter.com/OctopusDeploy); we’d love to hear from you.

-These optional activities don't get you extra credit but will spread some community spirit.
+These optional activities don’t get you extra credit but will spread some community spirit.

 #### The fine print

-- A purchase or payment isn't necessary and doesn't increase your chances of winning.
+- A purchase or payment isn’t necessary and doesn’t increase your chances of winning.
 - We’ll only consider one entry per person.
 - The hackathon is not open to employees, representatives, or agents of Octopus Deploy, including all members of their immediate family and household.
 - The hackathon is not open to any other individual involved with the design, production, promotion, execution, or distribution of the hackathon, including all members of their immediate family and household.